Inodes Explained

 • Directories are locations where files can be stored in hierarchical format.
 They provide a means to group files – or from another point of view, separate them.

-How Inodes Are Related to Web Hosting
+How Are Inodes Are Relevant to Your Web Hosting Choice

 Inode limits differ from host to host.